Most Cannabis-Infused Beverages Suck, Says One Famed Critic

 “There is a long learning curve in the skill-set needed to create a cannabis beverage that doesn’t suck,” Bobrow asserted.
 “Right now they do.
 People interested in making them should work with mixologists from the liquor industry.
 They are dying to do something different and cannabis represents that quotient.”

-Lead photo by Javier Hasse.
+Lead image credit: depositphotos.com.
 Other images provided by Warren Bobrow.
 Slides part of a presentation he delivered in July.

 -